coderbunker/workshop-postgres-intro/v2-to-v3.md

 # How to go from v2 to v3

-* We want to add comments to BOTH questions AND answers
 * We want to add users
 * Store when record were created
 * We want to add automatic slug creation